greshake/i3status-rust/README.md

 ## Debugging

 Run `i3status-rust` in a terminal to check the JSON it is outputting.
-In addition, some blocks have debug logs that can be enabled like so: `RUST_LOG=block=debug i3status-rs` where block is the block name.
+In addition, some blocks have debug logs that can be enabled like so: `RUST_LOG=block=debug i3status-rs` where "block" is the block name.

 ## Contributing